 Paul Hutchinson is a health economist and Associate Professor at the Tulane School of Public Health and Tropical Medicine.
 He holds a PhD in economics from the University of North Carolina at Chapel Hill.
 His areas of expertise include econometric methods for impact evaluation, economic evaluations (e.g., cost-effectiveness analyses, cost-utility analyses), and health systems strengthening.
 He has led and been involved with numerous program impact evaluations, including serving as the PI for an External Evaluation of the Southern Africa Regional Social and Behavior Change Program, the Northern Uganda Health Integration to Enhance Services Project and the Private Sector Partnership-One Project.
 He has led the design and implementation of large-scale population and health surveys in numerous countries across Africa, the Middle East and Asia.
 He currently teaches a doctoral-level course on advanced evaluation methods for observational data.
 He has nearly 20 years of experience working with Ministries of Health, universities, USAID, and UN Agencies (World Bank, UNICEF) in sub-Saharan Africa, Latin America, South Asia and the Middle East.

-Adam Bennett recently left the Center to join the Global Health Group at the University of California at San Francisco (BennettA@globalhealth.ucsf.edu).
-However, Dr. Bennett continues to collaborate closely with the members of the Center on assessing the impact of malaria elimination efforts in Zambia and other related malaria research projects.
+Adam Bennett has joined the Global Health Group at the University of California at San Francisco (BennettA@globalhealth.ucsf.edu).
+Dr. Bennett continues to collaborate closely with the members of the Center on assessing the impact of malaria elimination efforts in Zambia and other related malaria research projects.

 - Marjola Hotchkiss